이 페이지는 아직 한국어로 제공되지 않으며 번역 작업 중입니다. 번역에 관한 질문이나 의견이 있으시면 언제든지 저희에게 연락해 주십시오.

 Once you create the Metric Stream, Datadog immediately starts receiving the streamed metrics and displays them on the Datadog site with no additional configuration needed.

 The following are key differences between using CloudWatch Metric Streams and API polling.

 Namespace filtering on AWS: Per-namespace defaults and account-level settings in the AWS integration page only apply to the API polling approach.
-Manage all rules for including and excluding namespaces in the streams using the CloudWatch Metric Streams configuration in your AWS accounts.
+Manage all rules for including and excluding namespaces/metrics in the streams using the CloudWatch Metric Streams configuration in your AWS accounts.

 Metrics that report with more than a two hour delay: API polling continues to collect metrics like aws.s3.bucket_size_bytes and aws.billing.estimated_charges after metric streaming is enabled, since these cannot be sent through CloudWatch Metric Stream.